iterative/dvc.org/content/blog/2021-08-31-aug-community-gems.md

 The main difference now is that we restart workflows with unfinished jobs.

 We know for sure this isn't working in Azure.
-Azure is not doing a graceful shutdown, but a shutdown now, even when stopping the instance within the Azure console.
+Azure does not do a graceful shutdown -- even when stopping the instance within the Azure console.

 Thanks for such a good question @andee96!